Compute-Progress/Wanted/README.md

 ## Testing the limits

 However "easy" this project seems, it is also a test of my abilities, as are all the projects in this organization.
-How fast and how can I code this...
+How fast and how well can I code this...
 How hard will it actually be?
 The clock starts....
 Now!